magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40657-->

 *  Magento now displays the Terms and Condition validation message in the relevant block only when a shopper clicks the **Place Order** button.
-Previously, Magento displayed this message in the "Apply Discount Code" block whenever a shopper changed payment method in the checkout workflow: `The order wasn't placed.
+Previously, Magento displayed this message in the Apply Discount Code block whenever a shopper changed payment method in the checkout workflow: `The order wasn't placed.
 First, agree to the terms and conditions, then try placing your order again`.

 <!--- MC-40271-->